osmlab/maproulette-python-client/docs/usage/getting_started.rst

     config = maproulette.Configuration(api_key='{YOUR_API_KEY}')

-Once you have your configuration object, we can create our API object.
-This gives us access to all of the functionality in the MapRoulette package.
+Once you have your configuration object we can create an API object using one of several modules depending on the functionality that the user is looking for.
+For example, creating a Project object allows the user to interact with all of the project-related functionality in the MapRoulette package.

 .. code-block:: python

-    api = maproulette.Api(config)
+    api = maproulette.Project(config)

-Now we have access to the MapRoulette API methods.
-In the example below, I want to find a project by name using a search
+Now we have access to the MapRoulette Project API methods.
+In the example below, I want to find a project by name using a search string:
-string:

 .. code-block:: python